-- 1) Wear gloves of knit nylon or other non-absorbent material when handling panels.
+- 1. Wear gloves of knit nylon or other non-absorbent material when handling panels.
 Normal skin oils are slightly acidic and readily corrode copper surfaces.
 Fingerprints are difficult to remove as normal brighteners will dissolve the corrosion, but leave corrosive oils in the copper to cause the fingerprint to reappear hours or days later.
-The following procedure is recommended to remove fingerprints: - A) Bright dip in dilute hydrochloric acid. - B) Degrease in acetone, methyl ethyl ketone, or vapor degrease with chlorinated solvents. - C) Water rinse and bake dry for 60 minutes @ 250°F (125°C). - D) Repeat bright dip. - 2) Keep work surfaces clean, dry, and completely free of debris. - 3) Leave the polyethylene bag or sheet in place through initial processes such as shearing, sawing, blanking, and punching. - 4) Only pick up panels by two edges.
-Thin cores in particular lack the stiffness required to support themselves by one edge or corner, handling them in that manner may dimensionally distort the dielectric or impart a permanent crease. - 5) During processing, cores should be transported between workstations on flat carrying trays, preferably interleaved with a soft, sulfur-free paper.
+The following procedure is recommended to remove fingerprints: - Bright dip in dilute hydrochloric acid. - Degrease in acetone, methyl ethyl ketone, or vapor degrease with chlorinated solvents. - Water rinse and bake dry for 60 minutes @ 250°F (125°C). - Repeat bright dip. - 2.
+Keep work surfaces clean, dry, and completely free of debris. - 3.
+Only pick up panels by two edges.
+Thin cores in particular lack the stiffness required to support themselves by one edge or corner, handling them in that manner may dimensionally distort the dielectric or impart a permanent crease. - 4.
+During processing, cores should be transported between workstations on flat carrying trays, preferably interleaved with a soft, sulfur-free paper.
 Vertical racks should not be used unless they are slotted and provide adequate vertical support.